xdevplatform/tweet-search/README.md

 	GNIP_PASSWORD = 'YOUR_GNIP_PASSWORD'
 	GNIP_SEARCH_ENDPOINT = 'YOUR_GNIP_SEARCH_ENDPOINT'

-Note that the GNIP_SEARCH_ENDPOINT is a URL to the full archive search URL, and is in the format `https://data-api.twitter.com/search/fullarchive/...`.

 - To initialize your database, run the from the `tweet-search` directory:

   `python manage.py syncdb`